 The airline with the best average rating is Continental Airlines with 8.6/10.

 I got up on Christmas morning at 6:30 AM to quickly pack everything in my backpack, as I was travelling without a suitcase for this portion of the trip.
-While I'd have normally taken either an Uber/Lyft or NJTransit to get to Newark, today I rode with a friend, who was also flying out of Newark that morning.
-I'm happy I did, as the views from the Henry Hudson were gorgeous!
+The gorgeous sunrise definitely made up for the early wake up!

 And once we entered New Jersey, we were treated to a beautiful view of Midtown.

-It might have been because it was Christmas morning, but the NJ Turnpike was more or less deserted, and we made it to EWR from the Upper West Side in under 30 minutes!
+It might have been because it was Christmas morning, but the NJ Turnpike was more or less deserted, and I made it to EWR from the Upper West Side in under 30 minutes!